The Mechanical Engineering program will be nationally and internationally recognized for outstanding education and research.

 The WSU Mechanical Engineering Program requires students to attain:

-- An ability to function on a multidisciplinary team.
+- an ability to function effectively on a team whose members together

 Student Enrollment and Graduation Data